smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 *****************************************
-Integrate Fogflow with Scorpio Broker
+Integrate FogFlow with Scorpio Broker
 *****************************************

-NGSI-LD Adapter is built to enable Fogflow Ecosystem to provide Linked Data to the users. `Scorpio Broker`_ being the first reference implementation of NGSI-LD Specification, is being used here for receiving the Linked-Data from Fogflow.
+NGSI-LD Adapter is built to enable FogFlow Ecosystem to provide Linked Data to the users. `Scorpio Broker`_ being the first reference implementation of NGSI-LD Specification, is being used here for receiving the Linked-Data from Fogflow.

 .. _`Scorpio Broker`: https://scorpio.readthedocs.io/en/latest/

 The figure below shows how NGSI-LD Adapter works in transforming the NGSIv1 data from Fogflow into NGSI-LD data to Scorpio Broker.

 .. figure:: figures/ngsi-ld-adapter.png
-   :width: 100 %

 1. User sends a subscription request to the adapter.
 2. The adapter then forwards this request to the Fogflow broker, to subscribe itself for the Context Data specified in its request.